Trump halts World Health Organization funding amid coronavirus pandemic

-Trump, at a White House news conference, said the WHO had "failed in its basic duty and it must be held accountable."
+Trump told a White House news conference the WHO had "failed in its basic duty and it must be held accountable."
 He said the group had promoted China's "disinformation" about the virus that likely led to a wider outbreak of the virus than otherwise would have occurred.

 The United States is the biggest overall donor to the Geneva-based WHO, contributing more than $400 million in 2019, roughly 15% of its budget.